 Martha Turnbull continued to maintain the gardens following the death of Daniel Turnbull in 1861, the American Civil War, and the emancipation of her enslaved workforce.
 While some formerly enslaved gardeners, particularly Ben and Augustus, are also mentioned in entries dated after the war in 1865, the emergence of a sharecropping economy at Rosedown was reflected by a new group of paid laborers who appear in the garden diary (view text).
 As a consequence of the economic hardship that the plantation faced, entries written after 1867 demonstrate a new and systematic emphasis on garden-related expenses.
 Following Martha’s death in 1896, the gardens survived largely unaltered, if somewhat neglected, until the property was acquired by Catherine Fondren Underwood in 1956.
 Underwood sponsored a restoration of the gardens overseen by Ralph Ellis Gunn, but she demolished the remains of slave quarters north of the gardens in which many of Martha’s gardeners would have resided.
 Gunn’s restoration has been praised for its historical accuracy, although it altered the planting and design with the addition of several fountains, one built on foundations that originally supported a greenhouse.
 In 2000, the State of Louisiana purchased Rosedown, which it operates it as a State Historic Site.

-- Richardson, Samuel, January 13, 1849, advertisement for landscape and ornamental gardening services (Mississippi Free Trader and Natchez Gazette, issue 161) Back up to History
+- Richardson, Samuel, January 13, 1849, advertisement for landscape and ornamental gardening services (Mississippi Free Trader and Natchez Gazette, issue 161)

 - “LANDSCAPE AND ORNAMENTAL GARDENING